rishilpatel157/Cloth-Sense/README.md

 User authentication and account management for personalized experiences.
 Wishlist functionality to save and track favorite items.
 Order history to review previous purchases.
+Technologies Used
+The Clothsense website is developed using the following technologies:

+HTML5
+CSS3
+JavaScript